philgooch/WordNet_Suggester/README.txt

 outputASName: Output AnnotationSet name.
 Optional.
 Only used if outputASType is set.

 outputASType: Create new annotations with this name, to hold the WordNet output.
 Optional.

+outputFullHypernymHierarchy: Set this to true to output the full WordNet hierarchy for each hypernym.

 outputListFormat: Set to 'String' so that WordNet ArrayList<String> output can be matched with JAPE LHS expressions.
 Set to 'List' so that WordNet output can be iterated over with JAPE RHS expressions.